DigiNode-Tools/diginode-tools/docs/rpi_setup.md

-# Instructions to Setup a DigiNode on a Raspberry Pi
+# Instructions for DigiNode Setup on a Raspberry Pi

 ## Before You Begin